VestOfHolding/StilesWebsite/content/projects/creations/pokemonsizechanges.md

 Let's take this side-view of a 3D model of Wailord I have able to find on Sketchfab:

-![Wailord Side View](/images/pokemon_sizes/wailord.png "Side view of a 3D model of Wailord")
+![Wailord Side View](/images/pokemon_sizes/wailord.png "Side view of a 3D model of Wailord") {width=550}

 If we further crop the image doesn to where the vast majority of its bulk is (aka removing the tall tail section), we get an image that's about 760x285.
 Doing some quick math gives us an estimate of about 5.4-5.5 meters for the height of its main body.
 We follow this logic again for a front view, and we get a depth of a little over 6.2 meters.

-Some more back-of-the-envelope estimatation later, and we get a density of between 1-2 @\frac{kg}{m^{3}}@ for Wailord.
-Really it's on the lower end of that, but if we fudge the numbers as favorable as possible, 2 @\frac{kg}{m^{3}}@ is the best we can do.
+Some more back-of-the-envelope estimatation later, and we get a density of between 1-2 @kg/m^{3}@ for Wailord.
+Really it's on the lower end of that, but if we fudge the numbers as favorable as possible, 2 @kg/m^{3}@ is the best we can do.

-In order to successfully swim, real world whales have evolved to be close to the density of water, which is, unfortunately for Wailord, nearly 1000x larger at 1000 @\frac{kg}{m^{3}}@.
+In order to successfully swim, real world whales have evolved to be close to the density of water, which is, unfortunately for Wailord, nearly 1000x larger at 1000 @kg/m^{3}@.
 At our most generous estimates, Wailord would be shot out of the water with such force that it's actually more relevant to talk about whether or not it would float in the air itself.

 The answer is: It honestly might.
-Plenty of our estimates put Wailord's density below the density of air at 1.2 @\frac{kg}{m^{3}}@.
+Plenty of our estimates put Wailord's density below the density of air at 1.2 @kg/m^{3}@.
 So Wailord isn't a whale.
 It's a blimp.

 ### We're Not Done

 But...wait...I brought up the fact that Wailord would shoot out of the water at high speeds.
 But what would that speed be?

 According to the equation for buoyant force combined with Wailord's weight down leads to the conclusion that Wailord would experience over 2.5 million Newtons of force upwards.
-Toss that into Newton's 2nd Law and we get an acceleration of about 6350 m/s^2 if Wailord were to just appear somewhere underwater.
+Toss that into Newton's 2nd Law and we get an acceleration of about 6350 @m/s^{2}@ if Wailord were to just appear somewhere underwater.

 We may as well stop there, because needless to say, any creature suddenly experiencing 635 g's of force is in for a very bad time.
 Dare I say, liquification.

 Some quick kinematics says that this results in ejecting out of the water at hundreds of meters per second.
-Yes, drag forces and needing to push the water out of the way probably slows this down a lot, but ain't nobody got time for fluid dynamics, lol.
+Yes, drag forces and needing to push the water out of the way probably slows this down a lot, but that is beyond my expertise.

 So if you find yourself starting a Pokemon battle underwater and sending out your Wailord, prepare for a sudden Aqua Jet and just... the worst kind of rain, lol.